Food

 • Contact with nature builds and supports our mental, emotional, and physical health (and for many of us, it’s one of the things most lacking in our modern lives).
 Whether your garden is a collection of pots in a courtyard or an acreage, getting out into it daily will do you good.

 • Frequent harvesting = more growth, as well as tidier gardens.
 Home or community-scaled gardening works best with plantings that are designed for frequent harvesting rather than long growing periods and short, intense harvest windows.
 All of the plants I listed above will produce more, the more you harvest from them.
 And most of them, climate permitting, will grow and produce all year round.
 In some cases year after year.
+(These are frost tender plants, but they can all come indoors in pots for year-round production.)

-• “The best fertilizer is the gardener’s shadow.”
-This proverb (or something like it) was shared with me by a reader recently, and it’s totally true.
-If you can find ways to be drawn into your garden habitually, effortlessly, and frequently, your garden (and you and your family) will thrive.
+• The best fertiliser is the gardener’s shadow.”
+This proverb (or something like it) was shared with me by a reader some time ago, and it’s totally true.
+If you can find ways to be drawn into your garden habitually, effortlessly, and frequently, your garden (as well as you and your family) will thrive.

 Then as you get in the swing of it, you might remember to have a wheelbarrow load of extra mulch or compost nearby for areas that need a top up.

 This is about slowly but surely shifting your mindset so that you make more and stronger connections between your garden and the rest of your life.
 You want to retrain your brain so that when you’re in meal planning mode, you think “garden” instead of “supermarket” as your first option.
-Because this habit has you out in the garden daily (or as many times per week as is possible for you), you’ll know what’s ready in the garden, what’s nearly ready, and things you could do so that more things would be ready, more often.
+Because this habit has you out in the garden daily (or as many times per week as is possible for you) you’ll know what’s ready in the garden, what’s nearly ready, and things you could do so that more things would be ready, more often.

 Byline